tbhb/typing-graph/docs/guides/walking-type-graph.md

-# Walking the type graph
+# How to traverse a type graph

+This guide shows you how to traverse [type graphs](../reference/glossary.md#type-graph) recursively to visit all nodes, collect information, and process nested type structures.
+You'll learn to write recursive traversal functions, handle different [node types](../reference/glossary.md#type-node), track paths, and collect metadata during traversal.

 !!! note "Upcoming API improvements"

     A dedicated **graph traversal API** is coming soon with a `walk()` generator, visitor pattern support, and path tracking.
 The patterns shown here use the current stable `children()` method.
 See the [roadmap](../roadmap.md#graph-traversal-api) for details on planned features.

-This guide shows how to traverse the type graph recursively using the `children()` method available on all type nodes.

 ## The children method